 Bert and Fred began living at Amery in 1891 a few months after the property was purchased.
 Neither had farming backgrounds, but they did have some early experience in business and a lot of determination.
 They also had the support of two unmarried sisters, Rose and Kate, who managed the homestead.

 Within seven years of their arrival Bert and Fred had planted 103 acres of vines.
 Their first vintage in 1895 yielded 2,000 gallons (9,000 litres) mostly a dry red blend destined for export to Britain.
 During the 1890s they also built the first part of the winery consisting of a crusher, fermenting tanks, press and storage tanks, most of which still stands today.
-Designed with local winemaker John G Kelly, son of Alexander Kelly, who established the Tintara vineyard just across from Kay’s Amery vineyard.
+It was Designed with the assistance of local winemaker John G Kelly, son of Alexander Kelly, who established the Tintara vineyard, a neighbour to the Kay’s Amery vineyard.

 In 2001, Cud Kay passed away.
 He had devoted his entire professional life to Kay Brothers and had remained active around Amery into his 80s.
-His charm, decency and conversational skill are missed by all.
-Today, his legacy is honoured by the Cuthbert Cabernet Sauvignon, his favourite variety.
+His charm, decency and conversational skill are missed by all, and his legacy is honoured by the Cuthbert Cabernet Sauvignon, his favourite variety.

-By the beginning of the 21st century Stelvin caps replaced corks, overseas trade of bottled wine expanded, the Basket Press varietal range was established and two of our icon wines, the Cuthbert Cabernet and Hillside Shiraz.
+By the beginning of the 21st century, Stelvin caps replaced corks, overseas trade of bottled wine expanded, the Basket Press varietal range was established alongside two of our icon wines,, the Cuthbert Cabernet and Hillside Shiraz.
 Stainless steel inserts were placed in the traditional open fermenters built by Bert and Fred and recycled water replaced bore irrigation.

 Today, a dedicated team of staff work hard to ensure the business is prepared for another century of exceptional wines under the Kay Brothers name.